 Please note that figures listed in the Main Findings section of a particular quarter won’t always match those in the Data & Graphs section of this report, as the Federal Reserve regularly updates historical data with new research.
 Figures included in each Main Findings section reflect the information that was available at the time of that quarterly study being conducted, while the Data & Graphs section reflects the most recent data available.

 Net Result of Consumer Credit Card Debt Q1 2009 – Q4 2013

 |Net Result in Debt Load||Relative to Same Period

 Net Result in Debt Load – Green indicates that consumers decreased their debt relative to the previous quarter.
 Red indicates they increased their debt relative to the previous quarter.

-Relative to Same Period – Green indicates that consumers either paid down more debt or accumulated less debt than they did in same quarter in 2012 and 2011.
-Red indicates that they either paid down less debt or accumulated more debt than they did in the same quarter in 2012 and 2011.
+Relative to Same Period – Green indicates that consumers either paid down more debt or accumulated less debt than they did in the previous two years.
+Red indicates that they either paid down less debt or accumulated more debt than they did in the same quarter in the previous two years.

 Consumer Credit Card Debt and Charge-off Data (in Billions):

 |Outstanding Credit Card Debt||Quarterly Credit Card Charge-Off Rate||Quarterly Credit Card Charge-Off in Dollars|